 - Passive Climate Control: Buildings leverage passive solar and thermal dynamics for heating and cooling.

-- Eco & Culturally Friendly Design: Minimal night lighting reduces light pollution, preserving the natural environment and maintaining harmony with the Taos Pueblo viewshed, while honoring the cultural and spiritual significance of the surrounding landscape.
+- Eco & Culturally Friendly Design: Minimal night lighting reduces light pollution, preserving the natural environment and maintaining harmony with the eastern viewshed, while honoring the cultural and spiritual significance of the surrounding landscape.

 Integrated Food Production